Bose QuietComfort Noise Cancelling Earbuds Review

 Features

-Designed with Bluetooth 5.1—Bluetooth earbuds are operating within 30 ft. of your unit.
+Designed with Bluetooth 5.1—Bluetooth earbuds operate within 30 ft. of your unit.
 When you’re on a call, the microphone system rejects most of the noise around you.
 IOS and Android compatible.

 The Bose QuietComfort smart wireless earbuds are equipped with cutting-edge audio technologies and Bose Audio Noise Cancelling technology.
 Together, they deliver clean, consistent audio and rich, intense bass on a bed of simulated silence — so you can hear all sorts of nuances that are otherwise missed.

-The Bose QuietComfort earbuds produce deep, low notes and exciting, life-like sound.
+The Bose QuietComfort earbuds produce deep, low notes and exciting, life-like sounds.
 Any time you adjust the pitch, the sound is re-calibrated automatically, so it’s still synchronized.
 Made of lightweight silicone, the StayHear Max tips fit easily and firmly in your face.
-The earbuds come with three sizes of eartip so that you can find the match that’s right for you.
+The earbuds come in three sizes of ear tips so that you can find the match that’s right for you.
 Sweat from a hard workout.
 Rain from the pool.
 They could make the earbuds muddy, but they’re not going to dampen the listening experience.

 The external LED lights show the battery status of your charging case.
 And as soon as you open the lid, the earbuds begin to pair with your computer.